plex1/SpinalDev/README.md

 ```

 The last message shows BOOT which means that the simulation is running in a process.
 We open a second terminal.
-E.g. via docker from your host.
+E.g. via docker from your host:
 ```
 docker exec -u spinaldev -it container_id bash
 ```
-In this terminal we run the following commands to start the OpenOCD server.
+In this second terminal we run the following commands to start the OpenOCD server.
 The server is connected to the simulation started above.

 ```sh
 #Start the OpenOCD server